gateio/gateapi-js/docs/SpotApi.md

 var currencyPair = "BTC_USDT"; // String | Currency pair
 var opts = {
-  'limit': 100, // Number | Maximum number of records returned in one list 'lastId': "12345" // String | Specify list staring point using the `id` of last record in previous list-query results };
+  'limit': 100, // Number | Maximum number of records returned in one list 'lastId': "12345", // String | Specify list staring point using the `id` of last record in previous list-query results 'reverse': false // Boolean | Whether to retrieve records whose IDs are smaller than `last_id`'s.
+Default to larger ones.
+When `last_id` is specified.
+Set `reverse` to `true` to trace back trading history; `false` to retrieve latest tradings.
+No effect if `last_id` is not specified.
+};
 var callback = function(error, data, response) {
   if (error) {